SamerAlsayegh/node-steam-bot-manager/README.md

 - Ability to upvote/downvote attachments on Steam Community

+## WIKI
+Visit the [wiki](https://github.com/Undeadkillz/node-steam-bot-manager/wiki) for set-up, registration.

+For Docs, please visit [our docs](http://undeadkillz.github.io/node-steam-bot-manager/docs)

+## Examples:
+You can check examples of bots you can build by navigating to the 'examples' folder in the root of the project.

 ## TODO:
 - Add more functionality
 - Expand API access
 - Add more examples

-Visit the [wiki](https://github.com/Undeadkillz/node-steam-bot-manager/wiki) for set-up, registration and docs.

 ## Libraries used:
 - [colors.js](https://github.com/marak/colors.js/)